9sara0/PlatformerRun/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thanks to Roi for the awesome design inspiration